s-floub/ArduinoSmarthome/README.md

 Link to GitHub of project: https://github.com/s-floub/ArduinoSmarthome

-Libraries to install:
+**Libraries to install:**

 Arduino:
     DHT sensor library by Adafruit
     Install by searching the same name in the Arduino IDE library search

 Python 3.7+:
     pyserial
     time
-pandas
     dash
     plotly
 Install by using the command "pip install ____"

-Attributions:
+**Attributions:**

 Arduino Long Range Wireless Communication using HC-12 by Dejan Nedelkovski https://howtomechatronics.com/tutorials/arduino/arduino-and-hc-12-long-range-wireless-communication-module/

 Code was used from MREN178 lab 1 and 2,
-this code was used to form the basis of the linked lists and queues in this program
+this code was used to form the basis of the
+linked lists and queues in this program

 Copy constructer basics in c++ https://www.geeksforgeeks.org/copy-constructor-in-cpp/